Hori1234/2AMC15/README.md

 # Explanation Battery Branch.

-This branch is created to create the battery environment.
+This branch was made to create the battery environment.
 This ReadMe file is created only to explain how to use the battery environment.

 ## Using the battery environment